Loading Fund Benchmarking...

 Always compare against funds of the same vintage year — market conditions at deployment time drive returns more than manager skill in many cases.
 A 2019 fund benchmarks against 2019 peers, not 2021.

-TVPI is most relevant in early years (years 1–5).
+TVPI is most relevant in early years (years 1-5).
 DPI becomes the dominant metric in later years (6+) once exits have occurred.
+The 2025-2026 IPO reopening has boosted DPI for 2016-2019 vintages as portfolio companies finally access public markets.
 A high-TVPI, low-DPI fund at year 8+ is a red flag — ask why capital hasn't been returned.

 Seed funds benchmark against seed funds.
 Growth equity funds benchmark against growth equity.
 Comparing a seed fund's net IRR to a growth fund's DPI is meaningless — strategy determines the appropriate comparison set.